somecallmejosh/majestic-monolith-blog/content/post/beatiful-unsplash-images-optimized-with-cloudinary.md

 [Cloudinary](http://www.cloudinary.com) removes the headache of creating and managing responsive images on the web.
 I learned about them a few months back, working on a project at work.
 It changed my life.
 Our web edit team was also appreciative of this service.
 Cloudinary was the single solution that was a win for both teams.

 We are also managing images on Majestic Monolith with Cloudinary.
 It deals with every image need we have.
 No need to save image variations for 1x, 1.5x, 2x and more.
 No more forgetting to add [picture polyfills](https://github.com/scottjehl/picturefill) for some older browsers.
 No need to save cropped versions for smaller view ports.
 We've outsourced all these tasks to Cloudinary.
 Make sure to check out [their plans](http://cloudinary.com/pricing) to see if they offer a solution that meets your needs.
-Their free plan is serving at needs well (at the time of this writing).
-For us, it's a total win.
-They handle image optimization so we can research and write content.
+Their free plan is serving our needs well (at the time of this writing).
+Dealing with Photoshop isn't the best use of *our* time.
+We're developers, after all.
+This makes Cloudinary a total win.
+They handle image optimization and manipulation so we can focus on the things *we* do best -- writing code.

 ### Cloudinary Javascript Dependencies